 Sat in the cinema watching Wonder Woman I could have burst with excitement.
 I experienced what I can only imagine a little boy feels when he watches a superhero movie and sees himself in the protagonist.
 Thirty minutes in I had already decided that this had to be one of the best films OF ALL TIME.
-So here is a list of reasons why Wonder Woman kicks ass:
+So here is why Wonder Woman kicks ass:

 1. Not only is the lead character Wonder Woman (Diana Prince) played by the incredible Gal Gadot, but it’s directed by a woman too - Patty Jenkins.
 Without a doubt this film also passes The Bechdel Test, which if you’ve never heard of it is a three part rule which stipulates that a film: 1 must have at least two female characters with names, 2 who talk to one another, 3 about something other than men.
 In the opening scenes we see Diana growing up on an idyllic island inhabited only by women who spend their time training in combat and talking about the necessity of preventing war.
 Awesome.